 - Other Resources to Help you Plan your Bansko Trip

 Where is Bansko?

-Bansko is well known as Bulgaria’s biggest ski resort and is at the foot of the Pirin mountains.
-The town is around a 2 hour drive from Bulgaria’s capital city, Sofia.
-The town is also only 2.5 hours from Plovdiv, these are two closest cities with airports.
+Bansko is Bulgaria’s biggest ski resort and is at the foot of the Pirin mountains.
+Bansko is 157 kilometres from Sofia.
+That’s around a 2 hour drive from Bulgaria’s capital city.
+It’s also only 2.5 hours from Plovdiv to Bansko, these are two closest cities with airports.